sent0/automatic-app-landing-page/_pages/terms.md

 ## Definitions
 For the purposes of these Terms and Conditions:

-*Application* means the software program provided by the Company downloaded by You on any electronic device, named Sentō
+*Application* means the software program provided by the Company downloaded by You on any electronic device, named TV Browser

 *Application Store* means the digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.